StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ### View permissions

-View permissions allow for CRUD operations with StackState Views.
-They can be set for all views (`Everything`) or for a specific view.
+View permissions allow for CRUD operations on StackState Views.
+They can be set for a specific view or all views (`Everything`).

 | Permission | Purpose | Guest | Power-user | Administrator |
 | :--- | :--- | :---: | :---: | :---: |